michaelgeorgiades/EloquentEchoes_Free/replit.md

 1. **Monorepo Structure**: Shared schema types between client and server via `shared/` directory for type safety across the stack.

-2. **Premium Content Model**: Hybrid monetization with both subscription-based access and per-speech purchasing options.
+2. **Free Access Model**: All historical content is completely free and accessible to everyone.
+No payment gates, premium content, or subscriptions required.

-3. **Immutable PayPal Integration**: Critical payment processing code protected against modifications to prevent integration failures.
+3. **Responsive Design First**: Mobile-responsive layouts with breakpoint-aware components and mobile menu implementation.

-4. **Responsive Design First**: Mobile-responsive layouts with breakpoint-aware components and mobile menu implementation.
+4. **SEO & Accessibility**: Semantic HTML, ARIA labels, and meta descriptions for content discoverability.

-5. **SEO & Accessibility**: Semantic HTML, ARIA labels, and meta descriptions for content discoverability.
+5. **Type Safety**: End-to-end TypeScript with Zod schema validation for runtime type checking on database operations.

-6. **Type Safety**: End-to-end TypeScript with Zod schema validation for runtime type checking on database operations.
+6. **Premium UI/UX**: Despite being free, the platform maintains a premium, sophisticated user experience inspired by MasterClass and Audible.